It looks like surrogacy could be an amazing option for you!

 It looks like surrogacy could be a great way to start or grow your family!

 Hopeful parents have many options when adding to their families, and many couples and individuals considering surrogacy also contemplate adoption.

 Surrogacy and adoption are both rewarding experiences that allow prospective parents to complete their families.
 However, while they share many similarities, there are also many differences to take into account when comparing adoption vs. surrogacy.
-Each has its own unique process, benefits and challenges, and it is up to each growing family to consider all of the factors as they decide which path to parenthood is right for them.
+Each has its own unique process, and it is up to each growing family to consider all of the factors as they decide which path to parenthood is right for them

 Below, read about the major differences of surrogacy vs. adoption.

 In gestational surrogacy, the surrogate mother is not related to the child she carries.
 Instead, she becomes pregnant through an embryo transfer using the intended parents’ or donors’ genetic materials.
 This is one of the biggest differences between gestational surrogacy and adoption.
 In adoption, the birth mother is the biological mother of her child, which can have legal and emotional implications that aren’t applicable to surrogacy.
 Women facing unplanned pregnancies often have more complicated emotions to process and different factors to consider than surrogate mothers.

 The surrogacy process also allows one or both intended parents to be the genetic parents of their child.
 This makes surrogacy a popular choice for prospective parents who feel strongly about maintaining a genetic link to their children.
 Having a biological connection to the child also simplifies the legal process and gives intended parents more control over the surrogacy process.